Beginning Therapy Takes Courage

 By starting therapy, you are choosing to value yourself enough to stretch and give yourself a chance to grow and heal.

-It focuses on and investigates the subconscious roadmaps we’ve acquired from experience —the “blueprints” that direct us on how to live.
+It focuses on and investigates the subconscious roadmaps we’ve acquired from earlier parts of our life—the “blueprints” or survival strategies that direct us on how to live, even when survival is not a concern.

-Whether or not we’re aware of it, our experience teaches us patterns of thought and behavior, which, over time, become unquestioned habits – our “autopilot.”
-These roadmaps operate in the background, shaping our reality in countless ways.
+Whether or not we’re aware of it, our experience teaches us patterns of thought and behavior, which, over time, become unquestioned directions and habits – our “autopilot.”
+These roadmaps operate in the background, shaping our life in countless ways.

 A good course of therapy allows us to learn about ourselves.
 It deepens our understanding of why we think, feel, or act why we do, and why we encounter certain outcomes in certain situations.